-In Fall 2011, over 780 students took K-State First classes.
-In addition, 3,500+ students were given a copy of the common reading selection, and more than 350 students participated in the GPS mentoring program.
+In Fall 2012, more than 1,000 students took K-State First classes.
+In addition, 3,500+ students were given a copy of the common reading selection, and more than 300 students participated in the GPS mentoring program.

 Chapter 2: Purpose of CAT Communities